 I love that in the winter there are no crowds.
 There are never more than one or two others sharing the pool with us.
 Our favourite time to visit in the winter is early in the morning.
 We don our headlamps and walk to the pool in the dark to watch the daybreak and the sunrise from the pool.
 At that time of day, with no one else around, the pool becomes our own personal winter oasis.

 Road trips, especially in winter, must remain flexible.
-It was our first winter trip with the camper and we discovered that it struggles keeping itself warm at -10º C without the benefit of a plug – in and an electric heater, so our solution was to chase some warmer weather by heading south sooner than we expected.
+It was our first winter trip with the camper and we discovered that it struggles to keep itself warm at -10º C without the benefit of a plug-in and an electric heater, so our solution was to chase some warmer weather by heading south sooner than we expected.

-We cut our stay at the hot springs to two nights (four bathing session) , and instead of staying a few days at Muncho Lake we kept heading south.
-Because we only travel in the daylight hours , we still got to take some time to watch and photograph the wildlife of the park.
-We saw bison and caribou , as well as sheep , and also to pine just a little for the times we have spent in the area in the fall and winter, hiking and ice climbing.
+We cut our stay at the hot springs to two nights (four bathing sessions), and instead of staying a few days at Muncho Lake, we kept heading south.
+Because we only travel in the daylight hours, we still got to take some time to watch and photograph the wildlife of the park.
+We saw bison and caribou, sheep, and also to pine just a little for the times we have spent in the area in the fall and winter, hiking and ice climbing.

 With the ease of winter travel to warmer places, we sometimes forget that some of the most stunning and rejuvenating destinations are much closer to home.
 Just drive safe and pack your winter clothes.